-In 2019, the global Jewish community experienced a further increase in anti-Semitic incidents, including discrimination, defamation, Holocaust denial, hate speech on the Internet, and vandalism of synagogues, cemeteries, and other community institutions.
+The Chinese government has exerted pressure on governments particularly in Central and South Asia-to target activists criticizing the Chinese government's religious persecution and to repatriate refugees dalism of synagogues, cemeteries, and other community institutions.
 Anti-Semitism is common in countries that USCIRF recommends for designation as CPCs or placement on the SWL-such as Iran and Saudi Arabia-but is also increasingly common in other countries, including:

-• Argentina: In February, vandals desecrated a Jewish cemetery with Nazi symbols.
+Argentina: In February, vandals desecrated a Jewish cemetery with Nazi symbols.
 In addition, in June, three youths shouted anti-Semitic insults at an Argentinian rabbi before violently assaulting him.